mirkobunse/regularized-oq/jl/README.md

 ./run.sh
 ```

+The `run.sh` script will mount two directories: your home folder `/home/<user>/` will be mounted at `/mnt/home/` and a data directory (which can be configured and is `/rdata/s01f_c3_004/` by default) will be mounted at `/mnt/data/`.
+The data directory should contain a sub-directory `amazon-oq-bk`, where the Amazon-OQ-BK data is stored.

 ## Setup inside the container / local setup without Docker

 Navigate to the place where you have stored our supplementary material.
 Start `julia` from the `jl/` directory.
 You get an interactive session with which you can generate the FACT-OQ data set.